FIVE EASY WAYS TO EAT MORE GREENS

 I would say I eat a pretty healthy diet.
 Plenty of variety, lots of vegetables, berries and healthy fats.
 But I always feel like I should be eating more leafy greens.
 It’s not that I don’t like leafy greens.
 It’s not that I don’t eat them.
 It’s more that I need to make a conscious effort to include them in my meals.
 If I don’t make that effort then my beautiful rainbow chard will have wilted, my kale will be fading to yellow and my cabbage will be headed for the compost bin.
 For the past few months I’ve been making more of an effort to cook with leafy greens.
 Today I’m sharing with you my favourites.

 Pesto is one of my fridge standbys.
 It makes a quick sauce for pasta, spread for sandwiches and adds a depth of flavour to soup, roast vegetables or tomato based risotto.
-I shared a recipe for pesto with chard or beet leaves here.
-An even simpler pesto is my salad bag pesto below.
+It’s usually a favourite with children too.
+Moving away from basil pesto and adding in more greens is a great way of expanding the leaves in your diet.
+I sometimes make pesto with chard or beet leaves but my absolute favourite pesto is my salad bag pesto.

 OK, the first time I heard about massaging cabbage even I thought that was a step too far.
 Who has time to massage vegetables???
 The thing is, kale is extremely good for you but it is also quite tough.
 This method of preparing kale softens the vegetable but provides texture to salad.